-Boracay is one of those tropical islands where you can do nothing at all or enjoy an amazing choice of activities, including watersports such as scuba diving, wind surfing and kite surfing.
+Boracay is one of those tropical islands where you can do nothing at all or enjoy a choice of watersports activities, including scuba diving, snorkelling, wind surfing and kite surfing.

 Boracay offers more than 24 offshore dive sites suitable for all levels of ability and enthusiasm.